English Language Learners (ELL) and easyCBM

-In designing the easyCBM system, we've incorporated a lot of best practices for English language learners (ELL) students.
-For example, the system is designed to be intuitive for students to use, without requiring a lot of written (or oral) instructions.
+In designing the easyCBM system, we've incorporated a lot of best practices for ELL (English language learners) students.
+The system is designed to be intuitive for students to use, without requiring a lot of written (or oral) instructions.
 In addition, all the math items are written with particular attention to reducing the impact of language knowledge on student performance.

 Although there are no ELL modifications to the test, the assessments and the easyCBM system as a whole, are built from a framework of scaffolded and sheltered instruction that have an emphasis on ensuring their appropriateness for students from special needs populations, including English learners.